Public Zombie Mode Rules and Settings

 All free agents are initially acquired via blind bidding using your Free Agent Acquisition Budget (FAAB).
 All owners begin the season with a $1,000 FAAB, and in order to acquire a player on waivers, a minimum bid of $1 must be placed.
 Remember, this is blind bidding, so the other owners in your league cannot see what you have bid on a player until after waivers have processed.

-Blind bidding occurs on Wednesdays and Thursdays during the regular season, as detailed in the next section.
+Blind bidding deadlines are on Thursdays and Fridays at 2 AM CST during the regular season, as detailed in the next section.

 A player is awarded to the owner with the highest bid, and in the event of a tie for the highest bid, the player will be awarded to the owner with the lowest overall season-to-date point total.